 Before we proceed, we make some remarks on this problem. \begin{itemize}[leftmargin=*] \item First, the cross-entropy (CE) loss is arguably the most popular loss function used to train neural networks for classification problems \citep{zhu2021geometric}.
-However, recent studies \citep{hui2020evaluation,zhou2022optimization} have demonstrated through extensive experiments that the MSE loss achieves comparable or even superior performance than the CE loss across various tasks.
+However, recent studies \citep{hui2020evaluation,zhou2022optimization} have demonstrated through extensive experiments that the MSE loss achieves performance comparable to or even superior to that of the CE loss across various tasks.

-\item Second, while DLNs may appear simple, their loss landscapes, as defined in \eqref{eq:obj}, are highly nonconvex, leading to highly nonlinear learning dynamics in gradient descent (GD).
-Notably, the nonlinear GD dynamics in DLNs closely mirror that in their nonlinear counterparts \citep{lampinen2018analytic,saxe2013exact,saxe2019mathematical}.
+\item Second, while DLNs may appear simple, the loss landscape of the objective function as defined in \eqref{eq:obj} is highly nonconvex, leading to highly nonlinear learning dynamics in gradient descent (GD) \citep{chen2025complete,achour2024loss}.
+Notably, the nonlinear GD dynamics in DLNs closely mirror that in their nonlinear counterparts \citep{lampinen2018analytic,saxe2019mathematical}.

 \item Finally, DLNs tend to be over-parameterized, with width of networks $d_l$ and feature dimensions $d$ exceeding the training samples $N$.
-In this context, Problem \eqref{eq:obj} has infinitely many solutions that can achieve zero training loss, i.e., $\bm W_{L:1} \bm X = \bm Y$.
-However, many studies have delved into the convergence behavior of GD by closely examining its learning trajectory.
-These investigations reveal that GD, when initialized appropriately, exhibits an implicit bias towards {\em minimum norm solutions} \citep{bartlett2020benign,min2021explicit} with approximately {\em balanced} and {\em low-rank} weights \citep{arora2018convergence,min2021explicit}, which will be discussed further \Cref{subsec:discuss}. \end{itemize}
+In this setting, Problem \eqref{eq:obj} has infinitely many solutions that can achieve zero training loss, i.e., $\bm W_{L:1} \bm X = \bm Y$.
+Nevertheless, many studies have examined the convergence behavior of GD by closely examining its learning trajectory, revealing that GD---when initialized appropriately---exhibits an implicit bias towards {\em minimum norm solutions} \citep{bartlett2020benign,min2021explicit} with approximately {\em balanced} and {\em low-rank} weights \citep{arora2018convergence,min2021explicit}, which will be discussed further in \Cref{subsec:discuss}. \end{itemize}